Featured image of post .NET Framework vs .NET: for the SysAdmin

 Supportability

-For the developer, when a new version of .NET (Core) is released, they must decide if they want to upgrade to leverage new features or to remain on a supported version.
-If they decide to upgrade, they must understand what portions of their code need refactoring, or change/upgrade their code dependencies.
-Also, if the developer upgrades their software from .NET (Core) 8.x to 10.x, then this means the runtimes on end-user devices must also update to 10.x.
+For the developer, when a new version of .NET (Core) is released, they will decide if they want to upgrade to leverage new features or to remain on a supported version.
+If they decide to upgrade, they must understand what portions of their code need refactoring, or change/upgrade their code dependency libraries.
+If the developer upgrades the runtime requirement from .NET (Core) 8.x to 10.x, then this means the runtimes on end-user devices must also update to 10.x.

-For the sysadmin, they have to deploy and patch lots of different applications inc their dependencies.
-For example, today Dell Command Update depends on .NET Desktop Runtime 8.x 64-bit which goes end of life 10 Nov 2026.
+For the SysAdmin, one of the many hats they wear means they have to deploy and patch lots of different applications, including their dependencies.
+For example, today (June 2026) Dell Command Update depends on .NET Desktop Runtime 8.x 64-bit which goes end of life 10 Nov 2026.

-Between now and then, Dell will (hopefully) update their code to be compatible with a newer version of .NET (Core), and when they do, its the sysadmins responsibility to make sure devices have the new runtime version installed.
+Between now and the next four months, Dell will (hopefully) update their code to be compatible with a newer version of .NET (Core), and when they do, it’s the SysAdmin’s responsibility to make sure devices have the new runtime version installed.

 However, what if Dell don’t update their code to use a new version of .NET (Core) and miss the end of life date?
 This shifts the burden on to you and your security team to assess whether the risk of running end of life software is acceptable.
 In this scenario, Dell Command Update is likely still in support (by Dell) but the underlying runtime dependency (by Microsoft) will not be.

 You may think, “I will just deploy the latest version (10.x) and that will work because 10.x is greater than 8.x, right?” - again, sadly not.
-In most cases, in particular with .NET (Core), this will likely not work.
+In most cases with runtime dependencies, in particular with .NET (Core), this will likely not work.
 Vendors’ software will only be targeted to work within a specific major version, and the installer will likely reject the installation if it doesn’t detect 8.x installed on the system, despite 9.x or 10.x being installed.
+This is actually a reasonable safe guard to implement in installers, too, because 9.x or 10.x might implement a breaking change which might introduce bugs on the dependent application.

-You may also be thinking “I didn’t deploy this .NET Desktop Runtime 8.x to my devices, I have no idea how it got there!” - some software installers will install their runtime dependencies for you, which is actually a bit of a double edge sword because while helpful, what they don’t do (and rightfully so, in my opinion) is remove that version they previously installed when they later install 10.x (or anything newer).
+You may also be thinking “I didn’t deploy this .NET Desktop Runtime 8.x to my devices, I have no idea how it got there!” - some software installers will actually install their runtime dependencies for you, which is actually a double edged sword.
+While helpful, they unfortunately (and rightfully so, in my opinion) don’t remove the older version they previously installed after installing the newer version.

 This is because the same reasons as before: they don’t know what other software is installed on the system that still needs 8.x, so how could they possibly make that decision for you?
 So while they made your life easier, by making the installation of their software easier, they also burdened you with this patching, maintenance and clean-up responsibility when that runtime dependency eventually goes EOL.